marschall/memoryfilesystem/README.md

 You can of course also write a [Java Configuration](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/beans.html#beans-java) class and a `@Bean` method that uses `MemoryFileSystemBuilder` to create a new file system.
 Or a CDI class with a `@Produces` method that uses `MemoryFileSystemBuilder` to create a new file system.

-Guidlines for Testable File Code
+Guidelines for Testable File Code
 ================================

-The following guidles are designed to help you write code that can easily be tested using this project.
+The following guidelines are designed to help you write code that can easily be tested using this project.
 In general code using the old `File` API has to moved over to the new Java 7 API.

 * Inject a `Path` or `FileSystem` instance into the object doing the file handling.
-This allows you to pass in an instance of a memory file system when tesing and and an instace of the default file system when running in production.
-Note that you can always the the file system of a path by using `Path#getFileSystem()`.
+This allows you to pass in an instance of a memory file system when testing and an instance of the default file system when running in production.
+You can always the the file system of a path by using `Path#getFileSystem()`.
-* Don't use `File`, `FileInputStream` and `FileOutputStream`.
+* Don't use `File`, `FileInputStream`, `FileOutputStream` and `RandomAccessFile`.
 These classes are hard wired to the default file system.
   * Use `Path` instead of `File`.
   * Use `SeekableByteChannel` instead of `RandomAccessFile`.
-Use `Files#newByteChannel` to crete an instance of `SeekableByteChannel`.
+Use `Files#newByteChannel` to create an instance of `SeekableByteChannel`.
   * Use `Files#newInputStream` and `Files#newOutputStream` to create `InputStream`s and `OutputStream`s on files.
-  * Use `FileChannel#open` instead of `FileInputStream#getChannel()`, `FileOutputStream#getChannel()`, or `RandomAccessFile#getChannel()` to crete a ``FileChannel`
+  * Use `FileChannel#open` instead of `FileInputStream#getChannel()`, `FileOutputStream#getChannel()`, or `RandomAccessFile#getChannel()` to create a ``FileChannel`
 * Use `FileSystem#getPath(String, String...)` instead of `Paths#get` to create a `Path` instance because the latter creates an instance on the default file system.